 By 2040, we’ll have mostly abandoned the mouse.
 Physical touchscreens will be largely obsolete.
 There will be far fewer physical media objects — such as external audio monitors, keyboards, trackballs, personal desktop video monitors, and so forth.
 Save for a quiet room, a comfortable chair, and innocuous motion trackers, the physical “production studio” will largely be a thing of the past.
 Certainly, a number of “legacy hardware rooms” will still exist, but they will be dying curiosities.

-We are moving from a hand-held culture to a head-worn culture.
+Bottom line: we have moved from a desktop-culture to a hand-held culture, and now we are moving from a hand-held culture to a head-worn culture.
 Physicality will be replaced with increasingly sophisticated head worn immersion devices.
 Most of these basic changes will be well in place by 2035.
-And by 2050, head-worn audio and visual “fully spherical” realism will be nearly indistinguishable from “true space”.
+And by 2050, head-worn audio and visual fully-spherical realism will be nearly indistinguishable from real-space.
 Audio will be mixed for a true three-dimensional sound space (in fact, we are doing this now).
 Visual production will require three axes of reality (also happening today).

 A single desktop computer in 2050 will be equivalent to roughly 10 billion human brains working in parallel, so media processing power is no longer a bottleneck.
 The 2050 Internet will be hosting roughly 10,000,000,000,000,000,000,000 bits of data, per second (10 sextillion bits/s).

 Production and post-production studios of 2030-2040 will give us our familiar working tools: mixing consoles, outboard equipment, patch bays, audio and visual monitors … or their real space DAW equivalents.
 The difference is that all of this “equipment” will live in virtual space.
 When we don our VR headgear, anything we require for media production is there “in front of us” with lifelike realism.
 It’s a Holodeck on your head.
 Headworn reality.